adi8303/adi8303/README.md

 ### Hola!, I'm Adarsh 👋

-## I'm a Student, Android App Developer !!
+## I'm an Student, Android App Developer !!

-- 🔭 I am Currently Working on CameraX App.
+- 🔭 Currently Doing Internship as an Android Developer Intern.
-- 🌱 I’m currently learning Nodejs
+- 🌱 Learning Flutter for Future Projects.
-- 👯 I’m Curently working as an Android Developer Intern.
+- 👯 Goals(2022): To contribute in more and more Open Source Projects.
 - ⚡ Fun fact: I love to play Cricket / Volleyball